FlavScents AInsights Entry for 2,3,5,6-Tetramethyl Pyrazine

 - Molecular Weight: 136.20 g/mol

 2,3,5,6-Tetramethylpyrazine is a heterocyclic aromatic compound characterized by a pyrazine ring substituted with four methyl groups.
-This structure contributes to its distinct odor profile, which is often described as nutty or chocolate-like.
-The presence of the pyrazine ring is crucial for its odor characteristics, as it influences both the volatility and the sensory perception of the compound.
+This structure contributes to its distinctive nutty and roasted aroma, which is significant in flavor applications.
+The presence of the pyrazine ring is crucial for its odor profile, often associated with roasted, nutty, and cocoa-like notes.

 Citation hooks: FlavScents; PubChem; FEMA